epic-open-source/seismometer/docs/user_guide/index.rst

 To add your own custom visualization, you need a function that takes the same signature as the Exploration widget, and it should return a displayable object.
-If using matplotlib, you can use the :py:func:`~seismometer.plot.mpl.decorators.render_as_svg` to convert the plot to an SVG, for the control to display.
+If using matplotlib, you can use the :py:func:`~seismometer.plot.mpl.decorators.render_as_svg` decorator to convert the plot to an SVG, for the control to display.
 This will close the plot/figure after saving to prevent the plot from displaying twice.

-The following example shows how to create a visualization above.
+The following example shows how to create the visualization above.

 .. code-block:: python